thompsondeonte92/deontet.github.io/README.md

 **What This Project Demonstrates**

 Fully serverless, event-driven architecture with no persistent compute.
 Async processing workflows that decouple ingestion from downstream logic.
 HIPAA-aligned design considerations including encryption and least-privilege IAM.
 Structured CloudWatch monitoring for operational visibility, with end-to-end AWS service integration built from the ground up.

-> I created this project to force a shift in how I view projects.
-My interest has gone from managing work around systems to actually designing them.

 <br>